 Susan Yee, LCSW, Laney Mental Health Specialist (she/her)

+This semester, I am happy to offer students EMDR therapy, a mind/body technique for that can help heal trauma and other mental health concerns, in addition to other therapy modalities.
 I’m a second generation Oakland native/OUSD grad, Chinese American daughter, wife, mom and friend.
 I am passionate about the integration of our physical and mental health, and believe in the power of our communities to help us heal.
-I’ve been a teacher, manager and social worker/therapist here for almost 30 years and am grateful for my community.
-I manage the Laney mental health services, provide consultations, therapy, groups and workshops, and facilitate our student Health Ambassador Team.
-In my free time I have fun with my family which includes a partner, 2 human kids, 5 chickens and a dog.
+I’ve been a teacher, manager and social worker/therapist in Oakland for almost 30 years.
+I am grateful to all the students and colleagues I have learned from along this amazing journey.
+I now coordinate the Laney mental health services, provide consultations, individual therapy, groups and workshops, and work closely with our student outreach team.
+In my free time I have fun with my family which includes a partner, 2 kids, 4 chickens and a dog.
 I am learning to listen to plants and love to get outside.
 You can listen to me talk with Laney President Besikoff about mental health on the President’s Podcast!

 STUDENT WELLNESS AMBASSADORS / MENTAL HEALTH NAVIGATORS